MChatzakis/DARTH/README.md

 * [DEEP and Text2Image](https://research.yandex.com/blog/benchmarks-for-billion-scale-similarity-search)
 * [Glove](https://nlp.stanford.edu/projects/glove/)

-The datasets need to go through a minor preprocessing step to be used with DARTH.
+The datasets require a minor preprocessing step to be used with DARTH.
 For details, refer to the scripts of [utils](./notebooks_scripts/utils).

 ## Contributors
 * [Manos (Emmanouil) Chatzakis](https://mchatzakis.github.io/) (LIPADE, Universite Paris Cite)